ricktbaker/ricktbaker.github.io/_posts/2017-09-29-devops_helper.markdown

 # DevOps Helper

 This is my current pet project which is meant to help those that work with a number of AWS accounts.
-Always having to login to the console to find the server you want to connect to, if you need to use a bastion host, what key you need to use, etc.
+I have a ton of different AWS clients, so I am always having to login to the console to find the server I want to connect to.
+Figure out what ssh key I need to use, etc.

+I've had a small bash script I've used in the past that makes things a bit easier, but it's been neglected so instead of updating it, I decided to scratch it and start over.

 This is still very early in the development phase.
 It has some rough edges for sure.
 It has been developed on a Mac, so your mileage may vary on other platforms.